-All undergraduate students who have studied more than one year of French, German or Spanish are required to take a placement exam.
+All undergraduate students who have studied more than one year of French, German or Spanish are required to take a placement exam for that language.
 The placement exam will be scheduled at the beginning of each term.
-Students whose placement score indicates they have met a particular level of language proficiency will not be required to enroll in that language level.
-Students placing out of a required level of a language will be given the option to apply for the Departmental Challenge Examination to earn these credits (fees apply) or replace these credits with Arts & Science electives.
+Students whose placement score indicates they have met a particular level of language proficiency will not be allowed to enroll in that language level.
+Students placing out of a required level of a language will be given the option to apply for the Departmental Challenge Examination to earn these credits (fees apply) or replace these credits with Arts & Sciences electives.